 COVID-19 travel advice: Getting ready to travel abroad

-Planning a travel abroad during summer?
+Planning a travel abroad?

 COVID-19 has changed international travel, and many countries have implemented special rules and restrictions.

 What should you do if you get injured or sick while on holiday abroad or if your car breaks down while you are travelling through Europe?

 If you are dreaming of a holiday outside the country's borders, we have gathered a wide range of travel advice and links, so you are well prepared before and during our trip abroad.

 Follow the travel instructions of the ministry of foreign affairs

 If you are planning a trip abroad, you should acquaint yourself with the instructions of the Ministry of Foreign Affairs and follow them.

 Travel regulations in different countries may change at short notice, and the travel advice of the Ministry of Foreign Affairs is updated continuously.